So you've got this great degree! Where do you go from here?

 If I’m being honest, I had no idea what to expect out of UGA’s MHP program.
 With an undergrad major in history with minors in art and English, I was hunting for a practical application of those interests.
 The built environment and historic preservation has been a natural fit for my background and passions.
 I love my job as Executive Director of Historic Macon Foundation, largely because it’s always interesting and an impossible blend of all of my disciplines.
 Simply put, without my experience at UGA I would not be in the position I’m in and likely would have never known that a career dedicated to saving old buildings is possible.

-Garlington’s work was recently featured in a National Trust for Historic Preservation newsletter and was the subject of an article by Macon’s 11th Hour Magazine.
+Garlington’s work has been featured in a National Trust for Historic Preservation newsletter and was the subject of an article by Macon’s 11th Hour Magazine.

 My time in UGA’s MHP program provided a firm foundation in the fundamentals of National Register evaluations and Section 106 compliance.
 I’ve been able to use that knowledge and build upon it while performing work for a major engineering firm.
 From surveying the remnants of an 1800’s mill town on the Canadian border in Maine to assessing project impacts to a historic district exemplifying the National Park Service’s trademark rustic design in California to developing a historic building management plan at Fort Des Moines National Historic Landmark in Iowa, my work is always interesting and has taken me to 20 states.
 Meanwhile, I’ve been able to stay connected to my former UGA MHP classmates.
 Whether it’s asking for help with a technical question or just meeting up for a drink when in town, I’m grateful to have the friends I made during my time in the program.